10 Essential Landscape Photography Accessories I Can't Live Without

 A set of high-quality neutral density filters are my number one accessory to create amazing look landscape images to convey a sense of movement or silky flow with long exposures, or to achieve a well-exposed balance between sky and foreground during challenging lighting conditions.
 You won't believe the difference they can make to a scene!
 There are many different filter brands on the market, but having tried out several brands over the years with different designs, I can safely say that you won't find better filters than Kase Filters, I believe in their products so much that I decided to become the NZ distributor for the brand.

-I use both the Kase K100 square 100mm filter system for the convenience of stacking 3 filters together and using a graduated filter, and the Kase Magnetic Professional ND Kit - their magnetic sets are revolutionary in the market and have been endorsed by many well-known photographers and videographers - the beauty of these sets are that they are super lightweight and portable when you're out and about and have limited weight or space.
-I find them really great to use around waterfalls and rivers when I'm often precariously balanced and they're a lot easier to just snap on the front of the lens as one set rather than having to attach one by one.
+I use both the Kase Armour Filter System for the convenience of stacking 3 filters together and using a graduated filter - I believe this is the most functional magnetic kit I’ve ever seen, and the Kase Revoluton Professional ND Kit.
+The Kase magnetic sets are revolutionary in the market and have been endorsed by many well-known photographers and videographers.
+The beauty of the Revolution sets are that they are super lightweight and portable when you're out and about and have limited weight or space - like on multi-day hikes.

 Still not sure about what difference filters will make?
 Here's a before and after showing how a polariser will cut through glare in the forest in the water and on the leaves while adding a 6-stop ND filter as well allows the shutter speed to be slowed down to produce the silky water flow effect.